pikpiki/tiny-grid/README.md

 Tiny Grid is a small grid for CSS that will help keep your HTML code clean and semantic, in 10 or less lines!

 ##Use
-Just import the Sass, SCSS, LESS, or Stylus and you're ready to go!
+Just import the Sass, SCSS, LESS, or Stylus via RawGit, and you're ready to go!